-- (1) Public works contracts with a value of \$175,000 or less may be bid by informal procedures as set forth in Public Contract Code Section 22032. - (2) Unless the product or service is proprietary, all contracts exceeding a value of \$45,000 and with a value of \$175,000 or less, or those amounts provided by Public Contract Code Section 22032, shall be selected using the following informal bidding procedures: - a.
+- (1) Public works contracts with a value of \$200,000 or less may be procured by using informal bidding procedures as set forth in Public Contract Code Section 22032 and Orange County Codified Ordinances 1-8-10 through 1-8-14. - (2) Unless the product or service is proprietary, all contracts with a value of between \$60,000 and \$200,000 or less, or those amounts provided by Public Contract Code Section 22032, shall be selected using the following informal bidding procedures: - a.
 The Director shall maintain a list of qualified contractors, identified according to categories of work.
 Minimum criteria for development and maintenance of the contractors list shall be determined by the Director. - b.
 All contractors on the list for the category of work being bid or all construction trade journals specified in Public Contract Code Section 22036, or both, shall be mailed or emailed a notice inviting informal bids unless the product or service is proprietary. - c.
 All mailing of notices to contractors and construction trade journals pursuant to this section shall be completed not less than ten (10) calendar days before bids are due. - d.
 The notice inviting informal bids shall describe the project in general terms and how to obtain more detailed information about the project, and state the time and place for the submission of bids. - e.
-As provided by Public Contract Code Section 22034(d), if all bids received are in excess of \$175,000, the Board of Supervisors may, by adoption of a resolution by a four-fifths vote, award the contract, at \$187,500 or less, to the lowest responsible bidder, if it determines the cost estimate of the agency or department was reasonable. - (3) The Director shall approve plans, specifications, working details for its public works projects, and shall issue contracts for all public works contracts with a value of \$175,000 or less. - (4) In regard to public works contracts with a value of more than \$45,000, the County must award each contract to the lowest responsive, responsible bidder, except under one of the following circumstances: - a.
+As provided by Public Contract Code Section 22034(d), if all bids received are in excess of \$200,000, the Board of Supervisors may, by adoption of a resolution by a four-fifths vote, award the contract, at \$212,500 or less, to the lowest responsible bidder, if it determines the cost estimate of the agency or department was reasonable. - (3) The Director shall approve plans, specifications, working details for its public works projects, and shall issue contracts for all public works contracts with a value of \$200,000 or less. - (4) In regard to public works contracts with a value of more than \$60,000, which are not Construction Manager at Risk or Design-Build contracts, the County must award each contract to the lowest responsive, responsible bidder, except under one of the following circumstances: - a.
 The County may award the contract to the bidder of its choice if the two lowest bids are equal. - b.
 The County may reject any bids presented and then: - i.
 Abandon the advertised contract or re-advertise for bids in the manner described in the Act; or - ii.
 Declare, with four-fifths approval of the Board of Supervisors, that the work can be performed more economically by employees of the County, and have the project performed by force account which is work ordered on a construction project without an existing contract on its cost, and performed with the understanding that the contractor will bill the owner according to the cost of labor, materials, and equipment, plus a certain percentage for overhead and profit.